 “We have to wait” for a fuller report, he said.

-The child is not the first to inherit DNA from three people.
+The three-parent baby is not the first to inherit DNA from three people.
 In the 1990s, some children were born after researchers used a different technique.
 But federal regulators intervened, and the field’s interest now has passed to the new approach.